yashksaini-coder/akavesdk-py/README.md

 The Akave SDK uses two main authentication methods:

-1. **Wallet-based authentication** - This uses Ethereum wallet private keys for IPC operations on the blockchain.
+1. **Blockchain-based authentication (IPC API)** - This uses Ethereum wallet private keys for IPC operations on the blockchain.
 This is required for operations that require blockchain transactions (creating buckets, managing file permissions, etc.).

 2. **Standard API connection** - Basic operations like file uploads/downloads use gRPC connections to Akave nodes.

+### Private Key Security

+**Always be careful when dealing with your private key.
+Double-check that you're not hardcoding it anywhere or committing it to Git.
+Remember: anyone with access to your private key has complete control over your funds.**

+Ensure you're not reusing a private key that's been deployed on other EVM chains.
+Each blockchain has its own attack vectors, and reusing keys across chains exposes you to cross-chain vulnerabilities.
+Keep separate keys to maintain isolation and protect your assets.

 You can set up your authentication in several ways: